KyriakosTop/bert-distilbert-compression/README.md

 Because most developers don't have access to high-end GPUs.
 Because deploying models to laptops, embedded devices, or free-tier cloud services is increasingly common.
 And because not every task needs a trillion-parameter model — but everyone still wants fast, accurate results.

 This project tackles a practical and relevant challenge:
-**Can transformer-based models like DistilBERT or BERT-base be made efficient enough to run on CPUs or older GPUs — without retraining and without sacrificing too much accuracy?**
+**Can transformer-based models like DistilBERT or BERT-base be made efficient enough to run on CPUs or older GPUs — with post-training compression and/or light fine-tuning — without sacrificing too much accuracy?**

-To answer this, we apply **8-bit and 4-bit quantization** and **structured pruning** to fine-tuned transformer models and benchmark their performance on the SST-2 sentiment classification task across a range of hardware environments.
+We apply **8-bit and 4-bit quantization**, **structured pruning**, and **parameter-efficient fine-tuning** (LoRA/QLoRA) to transformer models and benchmark their performance on **SST-2** across diverse hardware.
 The goal is simple:
-**Make these models smaller, faster, and deployable — without compromising usefulness.**
+**Make these models smaller, faster, and deployable — while keeping them useful.**

 ---